-So everyone manages stress differently?
-If I told you, Stephen, go off and do some yoga, you might say, that's really going to stress me out.
-I didn't want to lie still and get into the downward dog.
-But you might say to me, You know what, I really enjoys playing golf that really is going to relax me and it's really going to help me do stress so ever Everyone has a different thing that helps them do stress that are proven things that help and you know, osteopath and physical therapists will definitely know that notice perhaps a highest sympathetic response in people with heights, sympathetic tone and people with PCOS.
-So, we know that there tends to be cortisol dysregulation, and people with PCOS, they often find that have higher lows, often, markers, like higher blood pressure, excess body weight, all of these sorts of things.
-And generally running on adrenaline, that's like one of them.
-It's it's hard to kind of narrow it down.
-But it's, it's, it's getting anxious easily it's, and there's good kinds of stress, but stuff I felt before the lights went on here.
+So everyone manages stress differently.
+If I told you, Steven, go off and do some yoga, you might say, that's really going to stress me out, I don't want to lie still and get into downward dog.
+But you might say to me, what I really enjoy is playing golf, that really is going to relax me and it's really going to help me de-stress.
+So everyone has a different thing that helps them de-stress.
+There are proven things that help and osteopaths and physical therapists will definitely notice perhaps a high sympathetic tone in people with PCOS.
+So, we know that there tends to be cortisol dysregulation in people with PCOS, they often find that there's markers, like higher blood pressure, excess body weight, all of these sorts of things.
+And generally running on adrenaline, that's one of the...
+It's hard to kind of narrow it down, but it's getting anxious easily.
+And there's good kinds of stress, like the stuff I felt before the lights went on here.
 But then there's the bad types of chronic stress that we want to manage.
-And I do recommend those things to my patients, I recommend something as little as 10 minutes meditation or mindfulness a day, first thing in the morning, and if they've got little kids, sometimes, once the day started, there's never going to be time.
-So 10 minutes before the whole day kicks off.
-Just to kick things off, trying things like psychotherapy, yoga, and massage, any kind of physical touch Mind Body methods, we know that yoga has actually been shown to reduce symptoms of hyperandrogenism.
-It's quite incredible, and PCLs.
-So all different things, even things like counselling, volunteering, playing with your cat, or dog, all of these things can help.
+And I do recommend various things to my patients.
+I recommend something as little as ten minutes of meditation or mindfulness a day, first thing in the morning, if they've got little kids, sometimes, once the day's started, there's never going to be time.
+So ten minutes before the whole day kicks off, just to kick things off.
+Trying things like psychotherapy, yoga, and massage, any kind of physical touch, mind body methods.
+We know that yoga has actually been shown to reduce symptoms of hyperandrogenism, it's quite incredible, in PCOS.
+So all different things, even things like counselling, volunteering, playing with your cat or dog, all of these things can help.

-I hate to admit this, but I think the Americans are way ahead of us in this Weren't they because for years, it's been a marker of sort of your status that you have a therapist, meaning a counsellor of some sort in the States, whereas over here, you've felt embarrassed to admit to that probably,
+I hate to admit this, but I think the Americans are way ahead of us in this, weren't they?
+Because for years, it's been a marker of sort of your status that you have a therapist, meaning a counsellor of some sort in the States, whereas over here, you feel slightly embarrassed to admit to that probably,

-I think that I'm glad to see that's changing more and more now, and people are actively, you know, looking after their mental health in the same way that we approach our physical health.
-It's this idea that there's there's one one is more important than others.
-But if that doesn't work for you, it could be even just talking to a loved one a friend, because as I mentioned, these symptoms are not easy to talk about with people.
+I think I'm glad to see that's changing more and more now, and people are actively looking after their mental health in the same way that we approach our physical health.
+There's often this idea that one one is more important than others.
+But if that doesn't work for you, it could be even just talking to a loved one, a friend, because as I mentioned, these symptoms are not easy to talk about with people.
 And that's why the dots aren't joined.
-And that's why physical therapists can actually help the patient patient in front of them to perhaps recognise some of these signs or at least consider seeking help for those because they may not be aware of themselves that there's a there's a reason why they are struggling with these issues.
+And that's why physical therapists can actually help the patient in front of them to perhaps recognise some of these signs or at least consider seeking help for those, because they may not be aware themselves that there's a reason why they are struggling with these issues.

-Well, I think I've just lost a bit with myself, because while you were talking, I had a little bit that within 30 seconds, someone would send in a request to see me doing a downward dog, which I'm not going to do and I thought it would be Robin but a different Robin says do people with PCOS do well on a pure carnivore diet as appears to be the case with some other autoimmune conditions?
+Well, I think I've just lost a bet with myself, because while you were talking, I had a little bet that within 30 seconds, someone would send in a request to see me doing a downward dog, which I'm not going to do, and I thought it would be Robin.
+A different Robin says, do people with PCOS do well on a pure carnivore diet as appears to be the case with some other autoimmune conditions?